Early pregnancy complications

 cervical pregnancy

-An ultrasound scan is usually performed at the early stages of pregnancy when women experience problems such as abdominal pain or vaginal bleeding.
-However, in women with no symptoms of miscarriage or ectopic pregnancy, an ultrasound scanning can confirm that the fetus is located in the womb and pregnancy proceeds normally.
-An ultrasound scanning can detect pregnancy in the womb 17 days after ovulation.
-This coincides approximately 3 days after a missed menstruation in a regular menstrual cycle.
-Some women tend to have a pregnancy test before pregnancy can be detected by ultrasound.
-In these cases, a blood test to measure pregnancy-related hormone levels helps calculate the age of pregnancy and determine when the pregnancy can be seen through ultrasound.
+An ultrasound scan is typically performed in the early stages of pregnancy when women experience issues such as abdominal pain or vaginal bleeding.
+However, for women without symptoms of miscarriage or ectopic pregnancy, an ultrasound can confirm that the fetus is located in the womb and that the pregnancy is progressing normally.
+An ultrasound can detect a pregnancy in the womb 17 days after ovulation, which is approximately 3 days after a missed period in a regular menstrual cycle.
+Some women may take a pregnancy test before an ultrasound can detect the pregnancy.
+In these cases, a blood test to measure pregnancy-related hormone levels can help determine the age of the pregnancy and when it can be seen on an ultrasound.

-Two weeks after the lost menstruation, initial pregnancy appears on the ultrasound screen as a small cyst in the intrauterine cavity.
-The fetus can become visible for the first time 2 weeks after the lost menstruation (6 weeks of gestation calculated from the date of the last menstruation in a regular 28-day menstrual cycle), and if pregnancy is normal, heartbeat can become also visible.
-The presence of a normal heartbeat is a very reassuring sign and the risk of miscarriage is becoming low.
-From that day onwards, the fetus grows rapidly and 3 weeks after the lost menstruation, the head and body are visible.
-Four weeks after the missed menstruation, several parts of the fetus can be seen including normal brain structures and limbs.
+Two weeks after a missed period, early pregnancy appears on the ultrasound screen as a small cyst in the intrauterine cavity.
+The fetus can become visible for the first time 2 weeks after the missed period (6 weeks of gestation calculated from the date of the last period in a regular 28-day menstrual cycle), and if the pregnancy is progressing normally, the heartbeat can also be seen.
+The presence of a normal heartbeat is a very reassuring sign, significantly lowering the risk of miscarriage.
+From that point on, the fetus grows rapidly, and 3 weeks after the missed period, the head and body are visible.
+Four weeks after the missed period, several parts of the fetus can be seen, including normal brain structures and limbs.